UVVM/UVVM/uvvm_util/doc/rst/funct_cov_pkg_overview.rst

 In order to accumulate coverage by running several testcases we need to store the coverpoint model at the end of one testcase and load it at the beginning of the next.
 This can be done with ``write_coverage_db()`` which writes all the necessary information to a file and ``load_coverage_db()`` which reads it back into a new coverpoint.
-Note that this must be done for every coverpoint in the simulation and they must be written to separate files.
+Note that this must be done for every coverpoint in the testbench and they must be written to separate files.

 *Example 1: The testcases are in different files and are run in a specified order.*